+- 12. What exclusion, if any, will apply if the insured extends he household cover to include her UK holiday home which is left unoccupied for significant periods?

+- A. Liability cover for visitors.

+- B. Theft of valuable items.

+- C. Escape of water.

+- D. No exclusions are applicable.

 - 13. What is usually taken into account when considering if a parent may be held liable for the actions of a child?

 - A. The age of the parent.

 - B. The location of the incident.

 - C. The parent's instructions to the child.

 - D. Whether other children are involved.

 - 14. Which breed of dog is specifically named under the Dangerous Dogs Act 1991?

 - A. An Alsatian.

 - B. A Bulldog.

 - C. A Japanese Tosa.

 - D. A Rottweiler.

-- 15. Under the Defective Premises Act 1972, to whom does a housing developer owe a duty to carry out the development in a workmanlike manner with proper materials so that the dwellings are fit for habitation?

-- A. The financial backers of the development.

-- B. The first and subsequent owners of the houses.

-- C. The local authority which permitted the development.

-- D. The mortgagees of each purchaser of the houses.

-- 16. Hiroshi's house has sustained structural damage due to the gradual encroachment of trees from his neighbour's property.
+- 15. Hiroshi's house has sustained structural damage due to the gradual encroachment of trees from his neighbour's property.
 This is an example of which tort in law?

 - A. Negligence.

 - B. Nuisance.

 - C. Strict liability.

 - D. Trespass.

-- 17. Legal liability that can arise even when there is no fault or negligence is known as

-- A. absolute liability.

-- B. full liability.

-- C. legal liability.

-- D. strict liability.

-- 18. What is normally the maximum period of limitation for actions being brought against a third party for loss or damage to a property?
+- 16. What is normally the maximum period of limitation for actions being brought against a third party for loss or damage to a property?

 - A. Three years.

 - B. Four years.

 - C. Five years.

 - D. Six years.

+- 17. Under the Defective Premises Act 1972, to whom does a housing developer owe a duty to carry out the development in a workmanlike manner with proper materials so that the dwellings are fit for habitation?

+- A. The financial backers of the development.

+- B. The first and subsequent owners of the houses.

+- C. The local authority which permitted the development.

+- D. The mortgagees of each purchaser of the houses.